MatthewBayfield/eventabase/README.md

 are help icons for certain fields.
 The various fields allow a user to specify what the event or activity involves, when and where it will occur, any requirements, the number of people that can attend, and finally when the advert closes.
 The modal can be closed in an identical manner to the edit profile modal, with the form being refreshed again.
 The user can submit the form using the done button at the bottom of the modal.
 Successful form submissions result in the event advert being added to the user's viewable advertised events, without refresh.
+A user is prevented from posting an advert for an event whose date of occurrence clashes with an event they are attending or are interested in.

 <img src='docs/screenshots/post_events_modal_pt1.png' alt='screenshot of the post events modal form' width=48% height=50%><img src='docs/screenshots/post_events_modal_pt2.png' alt='screenshot of the post events modal form' width=48% height=50%>